goalque/automate-eGPU/README.md

 ![](http://i.imgur.com/pkKujzG.png)

-When the [-a] mode is turned on, eGPU connected to nMP Bus 0 (port 5 or 6) works, but Thunderbolt Bus 1 or 2 (ports 1-4) require one additional restart and shut down without eGPU.
+When the [-a] mode is turned on, Nvidia eGPU connected to nMP Bus 0 (port 5 or 6) works, but Thunderbolt Bus 1 or 2 (ports 1-4) require one additional restart and shut down without eGPU.

 ##Example outputs##